 The books of the Company are kept in US Dollar (functional currency).
 The board of directors resolved that the Company's financial statements shall be presented in Swiss Francs, in line with the provisions of the CO.
-In 2015 the Company discontinued to value its participation at the historic exchange rate and applies the modified current/non-current method as follows:
+As of 1 January 2015 the Company has discontinued to value its participation at the historic exchange rate and applies the modified current/non-current method as follows:

-- Assets and liabilities by applying the year-end exchange rate; - the shareholders' equity at the historical exchange rate; and - Income and expenses at the average exchange rate for the year.
+- All assets and liabilities by applying the year-end exchange rate; - the shareholders' equity at the historical exchange rate; and - income and expenses at the average exchange rate for the year.